node-class-may-2023/ComIT_Node/javascript.md

 console.log(person.married); // undefined
 ```

-* Assing a property value the same way that you would do it for a variable
+* Changing a property value can be done the same way that you would do it for a variable
-* To access the property that will recibe the value you need to still use the object name, dot and the property name
+* To access the property that will receive the value you need to still use the object name, dot and the property name

 **Example:**
 ```js